Welcome to Ullapool

 FOOD & DRINK

 Directly opposite the harbour entrance, the Seaforth is offering special fish and chip taster cones to cruise passengers.
-You can sample local fish and chips without enduring an enormous portion of food.
-While you’re at the Seaforth you can also sample locally crafted beer from their sister distillery in Inverness – just ask them about it.
+This is the perfect opportunity to sample local fish and chips without enduring an enormous portion of food.
+While you’re at the Seaforth you can also try out locally crafted beer from their sister distillery in Inverness – just ask them about it.

 We love The Ceilidh Place, our local go-to cultural space.
-This gorgeous long low white building at the very end of West Argyle Street boasts a café, restaurant, bookshop and bar – its laid back atmosphere will give you a real flavour of highland life – locals and visitors alike feel at home here.
+This gorgeous long, low white building at the very end of West Argyle Street boasts a café, restaurant, bookshop and bar – its laid back atmosphere will give you a real flavour of highland life – locals and visitors alike feel at home here.
+JoJo’s Cafe on West Argyle Street is definitely worth a look – she stocks ingredients sourced from local estates and she also makes her own chocolates.
+Further along up at Argyle Street is West Coast Deli, renowned among cheese-lovers.
+Opposite the deli is Cult Cafe – we like their coffee.

 SHOPPING

-The Captain’s Cabin (upstairs just opposite harbour entrance) opens at 8am – for gifts, pottery, clothing, textiles and an array of other gifts.
-On the seafront, the West Highland Woollen Company stocks cashmere, Harris tweed, tartan textiles together with a range of whiskies and gifts and Ceol na Mara sells gifts ranging from fridge magnets to clothing and Scottish jewellery.
-Check out the cute little tea store and gift shop Tea By The Sea down on the front too.
-There are two terrific bookshops – one just off the harbour entrance on the hill, the other at the Ceilidh Place.
+The Captain’s Cabin (upstairs just opposite harbour entrance) in one of Ullapool’s oldest buildings is great for gifts, pottery, clothing, textiles and an array of other gifts.
+On the seafront, the West Highland Woollen Company stocks cashmere, Harris tweed and tartan textiles together with a range of whiskies and gifts and Ceol na Mara sells more great gifts, cloth and Scottish jewellery.
+Check out the cute little tea store and gift shop Tea By The Sea down on the front too; visitors love their traditional cake.
+There are two terrific bookshops – one just off the harbour entrance on the hill (below the Captain’s Cabin), the other at the Ceilidh Place.
 To pick up a flavour of authentic local crafts, visit the Museum Shop for some really great ceramics and locally made textiles, they also stock a limited range of locally produced Highland Stoneware pieces.
-Check out the Ceilidh Place reception and restaurant walls for current exhibitions – they open from 8am daily
+Check out the Ceilidh Place reception and restaurant walls for current exhibitions – they open from 8am daily.
+Definitely worth a visit is newly opened Havørn right on the corner of West Argyle Street.
+The owner has recently moved into this newly fitted out premises and will continue to impress with Scottish art and hand-crafted items.
+She’s told us that today she’s handing out nips of whisky and haggis, neeps and tattie canapés to her cruise guests so line up.
+Havørn — means ‘sea eagle’ in Norwegian, a nod to our Viking roots.
+There are a bunch of other cute little gift shops on West Argyle Street too.
+Highland Stoneware shop and artist’s studio is located on North Road – about a 10-minute walk from here.
+Famous around the world for it’s distinctive pottery, you’ll more than likely be able to see artists painting the freshly thrown stoneware if you visit.
+Hugh Penney moved to Ullapool last year and has opened a brand new pottery shop and gallery with outstanding views across the Minch – definitely worth a visit and a chat.
+If the weather is clement, he’ll set up his potter’s wheel outside his studio for visitors to see the process.
+His business, Handknitted Pottery, is located on West Terrace.

 Everywhere you go you’ll find the locals are really friendly and delighted to chat so dive on in!